CVA Partnerships Program

 The Pittsburgh Glass Center and the CVA Galleries have a growing relationship of exchange of artists’ work, as well as collaborating on future fundraising events.
 The Gallery Store will show functional hand blown glass work and cross promote on social media.

-Pratt Institute: The inaugural Pratt/VACI Fellowship in Pedagogy enables a graduate student to teach a course through the training of Hasan Elahi, VACI Core Faculty in Chautauqua’s School of Art Residency Program.
+Pratt Institute: The inaugural Pratt/CVA Fellowship in Pedagogy enables a graduate student to teach a course through the training of Hasan Elahi, CVA Core Faculty in Chautauqua’s School of Art Residency Program.
 For more information, see the PDF at this link.

 Ringling College of Art and Design will give a full scholarship to support one of their juniors or seniors.